 The province of Bangkok has been divided as follows.
 There is the Bangkok North Municipal Court, the Bangkok South Municipal Court, the Thon Buri Municipal Court, the Dusit Municipal Court, and the Pathumwan Municipal Court.

 Compared to the British system, the Municipal Courts in Thailand will hear matters that are in the jurisdiction of the court but are limited to issues such as civil claims below 300,000 THB or criminal matters where the sentence is not more than 3 years or a fine over 60,000THB.
 These Municipal courts in Thailand would In the British legal system this would be called a Magistrates Court.

 Much like the British system the Municipal Courts has 1 judge (magistrate) while the General Courts have 2 judges (judge).
 Civil Courts will hear matters where the defendant lives or where the immovable property is located.
 Criminal matters generally will be tried where the crime occurred or where the person was arrested.
 This is much the same as the British legal system.

 Juvenile and Family Courts – 2 Judges + 2 Lay Judges

 The juvenile and family courts have 2 judges and 2 lay judges.
 One of the judges needs to be a woman.
 Much like other courts, there is a Central Juvenile and Family Court, the Provincial Juvenile and Family Courts, and the Provincial Courts, Juvenile and Family Divisions.

-There are 4 specialised courts in Thailand.
+There are 4 specialized courts in Thailand.
 These are the Tax Court, the Intellectual Property and International Trade Court, the Bankruptcy Court, and the Labour Courts.
 The establishment of the specialized court is to ensure that specific or technical problems will be solved by appropriate adjudicators.